roderickhodgson/lexiscrape/README.markdown

 To install Scrapy, run ```pip install scrapy```.

+Then just ```git clone git://github.com/roderickhodgson/lexiscrape.git```

 ## Running Lexiscrape

 You can run lexiscrape as you would any other Scrapy project.
 The crawler name is lexi.
 The additional parameter -a url is required.

+From within the root of the repository

 ```
 scrapy crawl lexi -a url=https://news.google.com -o google_news_tags.json -t json